thoughtbot/trail-map/CONTRIBUTING.md

 > How can I contribute to this project?

-* Pull requests are always welcome
+* Pull requests are always welcome.
-* Address issues wherever possible
+* Address issues wherever possible.
-* Prefix commit messages with [#XX] if addressing an existing issue number
+* Prefix commit messages with [#XX] if addressing an existing issue number.
-* Use the present tense in commit messages
+* Use the present tense in commit messages.
-* Shorten commit messages to 50 characters with bulleted details
+* Shorten commit messages to 50 characters with bulleted details.

 > In which format should my contributions be submitted?